instincthub/ai-chatbot/ai_chatbot_backend/docs/lesson-6.md

-# Lesson 6: Connect Signup to DB
+# Lesson 6: Connect Signup to DB - Create Signup Database

 Create a signup APIView in authuser/views.py. that accept a POST request with a username, email, first name, last name, password, and password2 fields.